sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 ✅️ If no expenses then remove expenses slide

-▶️ analog clock. migrate styles to scss
+✅️ analog clock. migrate styles to scss

-▶️ digital clock. migrate styles to scss
+✅️ digital clock. migrate styles to scss

-▶️ analog clock.
+✅️ analog clock.
 Move on the right side in fullscreen

-▶️ digital clock.
+✅️ digital clock.
 Move on the right side in fullscreen

 Change browser icon

 Dashboard.
 Next Azan in time.
 Next Iqama in time.

-Put Masjid Name on Dashboard
+✅️ Put Masjid Name on Dashboard

+Refresh dashboard if data version logic is not implemented

 Create data version mongo document

+CompanyDashboard will poll for version.
+If new version is available then data will be refreshed.

 Create dashboard timer.
 Update display if new version data is available